nickrusso42518/nots/README.md

   * `ios`: Cisco classic IOS and Cisco IOS-XE devices.
   * `iosxr`: Cisco IOS-XR devices.

+Testing was conducted on the following platforms and versions:
+  * Cisco CSR1000v, version 16.07.01a, running in AWS
+  * Cisco XRv9000, version 6.3.1, running in AWS

 ## Summarized test cases
 The following tests are run in sequence.
 Note that the exact items tested